dsreddy80/ps239T-final-project/README.md

 ## Short Description

-My project emplopys computerized text analysis, using R, to (1) import raw data from the Annenberg/Pew Archive of Presidential Campaign Discourse and reshape it into tabular format, preserving both existing metadata and document texts; and (2) apply a dictionary of theoretically-informed "neoliberal elitism" terms to these texts to assess how invocation of the terms has differened by political party.
-Further applications will include assessing change in term usage over time, with the goal of providing a discursive account of evolving "elitisms" in political rhetoric over time, and particularly over the shift from Fordism to neoliberalism.
+My project employs computerized text analysis, using R, towards two goals: (1) to import raw data from the Annenberg/Pew Archive of Presidential Campaign Discourse and reshape it into tabular format, preserving both existing metadata and document texts; and (2) to apply a theoretically-informed dictionary of "neoliberal elitism" to these texts to assess how invocation of the terms has differed by political party.
+Further research will include assessing change in term usage over time, with the goal of providing a discursive account of evolving "elitism" in political rhetoric, and particularly over the shift from Fordism to neoliberalism.

 ## Dependencies